Denver Weather: For The First Time This Season, Many Will Be Cranking The A/C This Weekend

 Afternoon scattered showers and thunderstorms will also develop in the mountains over the weekend with the best chance waiting until Sunday.
 Any late day thunderstorms in the Denver metro area this weekend will be very isolated and limited mainly to late Sunday.

-Next week won’t be won’t as warm as the weekend but temperatures will stay above normal for the foreseeable future.MORE NEWS: Aurora Mayor Mike Coffman Wants A Camping Ban, City's Housing Committee Does Not
+Next week won’t be won’t as warm as the weekend but temperatures will stay above normal for the foreseeable future.MORE NEWS: Traffic Alert: Northbound Interstate 25 Closures Start Friday Night South Of Denver